 - determine, on a balance of probabilities, whether the person or entity committed the violation;

-- confirm or reduce the amount of the administrative monetary penalty; or
+- confirm or reduce the amount of the AMP; or

-- determine that there should be no administrative monetary penalty in respect of the violation.
+- determine that there should be no AMP in respect of the violation.

 How to Request a Review